Heading 5

 Gorse has invaded the property over the years and the City has worked with the Gorse Action Group to reclaim some of these areas, spraying and mowing.
 In 2021, 2022 and 2023 local citizens planted donated native trees and shrubs along the high-water line of the delineated floodplain, aiming to improve habitat.
 A permit for people to plant native shrubs in November of 2024 was denied by the City.

-Current Threat to Johnson Creek
+More about the Current Threat to Johnson Creek

 Former NR area